mile-hi-labs/react-session/README.md

 ```

 ### Session Consumer
-Then, you can access the session from any route or component like so:
+Then, you can access the session from any component like so:

 ```
 // components/bootstrap/navbar-wrapper.jsx